helium/hotspot-app/README.md

 ### Environment Variables

-Copy the file `.env.sample` and rename it to `.env`.
-Once renamed update the values within the file.
+1. Copy the file `.env.sample` and rename it to `.env`.
+2. Once renamed update the values within the file.
+3. In order for maps to load you will need to create your own [Mapbox](https://account.mapbox.com) access token.
+4. You will also need a Mapbox download token to build the Android app.
+See the [Mapbox Docs](https://docs.mapbox.com/android/maps/guides/install/#configure-credentials) on creating a token with `Downloads:Read` scope.
+This token needs to be exported as a system environment variable `MAPBOX_DOWNLOAD_TOKEN` on your machine.

 ### Dependencies